-Before shipping out, each N76E885 chip was factory pre-programmed with a 96-bit width serial number, which is guaranteed to be unique.
-The serial number is called Unique Code.
-The user can read the Unique Code only by IAP command.
-Please see Section 22.1 "IAP Commands" on page 155.
+Before shipping out, each N76E003 chip was factory pre-programmed with a 96-bit width serial number, which is guaranteed to be unique.
+The serial number is called UID.
+The user can read the unique code only by IAP command.
+Please see IAP Commands.

-28. ON-CHIP-DEBUGGER (OCD)
+27. ON-CHIP-DEBUGGER (OCD)

-The N76E885 is embedded in an on-chip-debugger (OCD) providing developers with a low cost method for debugging user code, which is available on each package.
+The N76E003 is embedded in an on-chip-debugger (OCD) providing developers with a low cost method for debugging user code, which is available on each package.
 The OCD gives debug capability of complete program flow control with eight hardware address breakpoints, single step, free running, and non-intrusive commands for memory access.
 The OCD system does not occupy any locations in the memory map and does not share any on-chip peripherals.

 When the OCDEN (CONFIG0.4) is programmed as 0 and LOCK (CONFIG0.1) remains unprogrammed as 1, the OCD is activated.
 The OCD cannot operate if chip is locked.
 The OCD system uses a two-wire serial interface, OCDDA and OCDCK, to establish communication between the target device and the controlling debugger host.
 OCDDA is an input/output pin for debug data transfer and OCDCK is an input pin for synchronization with OCDDA data.
-The P1.2/RST pin is also necessary for OCD mode entry and exit.
-The N76E885 supports OCD with Flash Memory control path by ICP writer mode, which shares the same three pins of OCD interface.
+The P2.0/RST pin is also necessary for OCD mode entry and exit.
+The N76E003 supports OCD with Flash Memory control path by ICP writer mode, which shares the same three pins of OCD interface.

-The N76E885 uses OCDDA, OCDCK, and P1.2/RST pins to interface with the OCD system.
+The N76E003 uses OCDDA, OCDCK, and P2.0/RST pins to interface with the OCD system.
 When designing a system where OCD will be used, the following restrictions must be considered for correct operation:

-1. If P1.2/RST is configured as external reset pin, it cannot be connected directly to V{DD} and any external capacitors connected must be removed.

-2. If P1.2/RST is configured as input pin P1.2, any external input source must be isolated.

-3. All external reset sources must be disconnected.

-4. Any external component connected on OCDDA and OCDCK must be isolated.
+- 1. If P2.0/ \overline{RST} is configured as external reset pin, it cannot be connected directly to V{DD} and any external capacitors connected must be removed. - 2.
+If P2.0/RST is configured as input pin P2.0, any external input source must be isolated. - 3.
+All external reset sources must be disconnected. - 4.
+Any external component connected on OCDDA and OCDCK must be isolated.

-28.2 Limitation of OCD
+27.2 Limitation of OCD

-The N76E885 is a fully-featured microcontroller that multiplexes several functions on its limited I/O pins.
+The N76E003 is a fully-featured microcontroller that multiplexes several functions on its limited I/O pins.
 Some device functionality must be sacrificed to provide resources for OCD system.
 The OCD has the following limitations:

-1. The P1.2/RST pin needs to be used for OCD mode selection.
-Therefore, neither P1.2 input nor an external reset source can be emulated.
+1. The P2.0/RST pin needs to be used for OCD mode selection.
+Therefore, neither P2.0 input nor an external reset source can be emulated.

-2. The OCDDA pin is physically located on the same pin as P0.0.
-Therefore, neither its I/O function nor shared multi-functions can be emulated.

-3. The OCDCK pin is physically located on the same pin as P0.1.
-Therefore, neither its I/O function nor shared multi-functions can be emulated.

-4. When the system is in Idle or Power-down mode, it is invalid to perform any accesses because parts of the device may not be clocked.
-A read access could return garbage or a write access might not succeed.

-5. HIRC cannot be turned off because OCD uses this clock to monitor its internal status.
+- 2. The OCDDA pin is physically located on the same pin P1.6.
+Therefore, neither its I/O function nor shared multi-functions can be emulated. - 3.
+The OCDCK pin is physically located on the same pin as P0.2.
+Therefore, neither its I/O function nor shared multi-functions can be emulated. - 4.
+When the system is in Idle or Power-down mode, it is invalid to perform any accesses because parts of the device may not be clocked.
+A read access could return garbage or a write access might not succeed. - 5.
+HIRC cannot be turned off because OCD uses this clock to monitor its internal status.
 The instruction that turns off HIRC affects nothing if executing under debug mode.
 When CPU enters its Power-down mode under debug mode, HIRC keeps turning on.